xebia-functional/appsly-android-rest/README.md

 # Introduction

-Restrung was born out of the need to provide a clear and easy interface for Android apps @ [47 degrees](http://47deg.com) to RESTful and HTTP based web services.
+RESTrung was born out of the need to provide a clear and easy interface for Android apps @ [47 degrees](http://47deg.com) to interface with RESTful and HTTP based web services.
 Contributions and constructive feedback are welcome.

 # Download

 ## Maven Dependency

-Restrung may be automatically imported in your project if you already use [Maven](http://maven.apache.org/).
-Just declare restrung as a maven dependency.
+RESTrung may be automatically imported into your project if you already use [Maven](http://maven.apache.org/).
+Just declare RESTrung as a maven dependency.

 ```xml
 <dependency>